hm-lang/core/proposals/intro.md

 ImmutableVec2 Y -= 1                 # COMPILE ERROR, ImmutableVec2 is deeply constant
 ```

-When used as a map key, objects with nested fields become deeply constant,
-regardless of whether the internal fields were defined with `;` or `:`.
-I.e., the object is defined as if with a `:`.
-This is because we need key stability inside a map; we're not allowed
-to change the key or it could change places inside the map and collide
-with an existing key.

-## hiding variables for the remainder of the block

-TODO: @hide annotation, doesn't descope the variable, just hides it from being used
-by new statements/functions.

 # functions

 Functions are named using `lowerCamelCase` identifiers.
 All functions
 must return something, and `null` is a valid return type.
 (There is no "void" type.)
 TODO: Probably it's ok to avoid writing in the `null` return type; if no
-return type is specified, `null` is assumed, unless we writing an inline function
+return type is specified, `null` is assumed, unless we are writing an inline function
 where we can infer the return argument value immediately.

 ```